Last Updated on May 9, 2023

 - Temporary migration models focused on short-term needs of employers.

 Along with welcoming immigrants into the country, the Canadian government has also enacted policies that give individuals more freedom to live and work anywhere in Canada that they want to go.
-The country also has a policy in place called the Immigration Levels Plan to raise its immigrant quotas each year.
-At the end of 2021, Canada accepted over 400,000 new immigrants, which was an increase from 351,000 in 2020 as allocated in Canada’s 2020-2022 Immigration Levels Plan.
+The country also has a policy called the Immigration Levels Plan to raise its immigrant quotas each year.
+At the end of 2021, Canada accepted over 400,000 new immigrants, an increase from 351,000 in 2020 as allocated in Canada’s 2020-2022 Immigration Levels Plan.
 By the end of 2022, Canada hopes to admit 431,645 immigrants.

 The U.S. has had less predictability in its immigration policies due to politics.
 For instance, the Trump administration took over 400 executive actions to restrict immigration into the U.S., according to the Migration Policy Institute.

 A prime example of visa caps is the H-1B visa.
 Although the H-1B is one of the most sought-after visas for foreign nationals, the number of H-1B visas allocated annually through a lottery-based system does not meet the demand.
-Therefore, competition for H-1B visas is high, which is forcing employers to seek alternatives.
+Therefore, competition for H-1B visas is high, forcing employers to seek alternatives.

 Free Movement Immigration Regime